Duality theorems for \'etale gerbes on orbifolds: Introduction

 \subsection{Structure of the paper}

 The rest of this paper is organized as follows.
-In Section \ref{sec:prelim}, we review some background material on groupoids, their extensions, gerbes, twisted sheaves, and Hochschild cohomology.
-In Section \ref{sec:gps_extenstion_mackey_machine}, we study the $G$-gerbe, $BH\to BQ$, arising from an extension of finite groups.
-In Section \ref{sec:hochschild}, we study cross-product algebras of a general $G$-gerbe and Hochschild cohomology.
-Section \ref{sec:ring} is devoted to the study of the Chen-Ruan orbifold cohomology of a $G$-gerbe.
-The Gromov-Witten theory of a gerbe $BH\to BQ$ is treated in Section \ref{sec:cqft}.
-In Section \ref{sec:sheaf}, we consider the category of sheaves on a $G$-gerbe.
+In Sec. \ref{sec:prelim}, we review some background material on groupoids, their extensions, gerbes, twisted sheaves, and Hochschild cohomology.
+In Sec. \ref{sec:gps_extenstion_mackey_machine}, we study the $G$-gerbe, $BH\to BQ$, arising from an extension of finite groups.
+In Sec. \ref{sec:hochschild}, we study cross-product algebras of a general $G$-gerbe and Hochschild cohomology.
+Sec. \ref{sec:ring} is devoted to the study of the Chen-Ruan orbifold cohomology of a $G$-gerbe.
+The Gromov-Witten theory of a gerbe $BH\to BQ$ is treated in Sec. \ref{sec:cqft}.
+In Sec. \ref{sec:sheaf}, we consider the category of sheaves on a $G$-gerbe.

-Our study of the structure of the group algebra of a finite group extension yields some purely group-theoretic results.
-These results, which are discussed in Appendix \ref{subsec:conjugacy}-\ref{subsec:orthogonality}, may each be of independent interests.